RamblingCookieMonster/PSDepend/README.md

 PSDepend
 ========

 This is a simple PowerShell dependency handler.
-You might compare it to `bundle install` in the Ruby world or `pip install -r requirements.txt` in the Python world.
+You might loosely compare it to `bundle install` in the Ruby world or `pip install -r requirements.txt` in the Python world.

 PSDepend allows you to write simple *.depend.psd1 files that describe what dependencies you need, which you can invoke with `Invoke-PSDepend`

-*WARNING*:
+**WARNING**:

 * Opening this up quite early.
 There will be breaking changes without notice until we hit version 0.1.0
 * Minimal to no testing.
 This is in my backlog, but PRs would be welcome!